 Because solid-set irrigation systems are not mobile any inherent non-uniformity (e.g. not the result of wind) is repeated with each irrigation.
-There is an increased demand for high uniformity as there is no 'smoothing' effect as with moving systems, where inherent non-uniformities vary between events and tend to cancel.
+There is an increased demand for high uniformity as there is no 'smoothing' effect as with moving systems, where inherent non-uniformities vary between events and tend to cancel each other out.